 Water-Based Stains are popular due to them using a water-based finish as their binder.
 This makes them much easier to work with and clean up.

 As with many types of wood stain’s water-based stains come in two types of tint bases.
 These include your typical clear and white tint base.
 The white tint base provides the ability to create 40 different stain colors.
-If you are familiar with the capability to match color with paint, water based white tint has the same capability.
+If you are familiar with the capability to match color with paint, the water-based white tint has the same capability.

 |Dries Quickly||Takes A Lot Of Time|